Shared-Reality-Lab/IMAGE-server/handlers/motd/README.md

 ## What is this?

-This is a basic handler used to display a status message (set through the environment variable `MOTD`) as plain text to the user.
+This is a basic handler used to display a status message (set through the environment variable `MOTD` in `docker-compose.yml`) as plain text to the user.
+Note that this means no HTML or other markup will be rendered.